-May-Thurner Syndrome Is An Iliac Vein Compression That Leads To Leg Swelling, Leg Ulcers & Blood Clots
+An Iliac Vein Compression That Can Eventually Lead To Leg Swelling, Leg Ulcers & Blood Clots

 Normally, the blood from the legs flows freely through the deep saphenous vein of the leg, then through the iliac vein in the pelvic area, then to the big vein of the abdomen (vena cava), and all the way back up to the heart.